Courses

 Many hospitals and other healthcare organizations are increasingly focusing on SDOHs, which you can read more about in this article.
 What is your perspective on how healthcare facilities and social services can work together to improve community health outcomes?

 This article directly addressed racial inequities as having an impact on the health of individuals and communities.
-While this can be a politically charged topic, it is one that is being had within the healthcare field.
+While this can be a politically charged topic, it is one that is being discussed within the healthcare field.
 As a healthcare manager, it is therefore important for you to be versed in the subject.

 This webinar from the National Institute for Health Care Management Foundation provides information to help understand the overwhelming impact of systemic racism on the health and well-being of Black Americans, how this impact affects our society at large, as well as addressing some actionable paths toward change.
 How familiar are you with the intersection of health and race?
 From what was discussed in the webinar, in what ways do you see this conversation impacting your role as a healthcare manager?